 13 Sep The Sweet Spot – Why you should move to S/4HANA now.

-The typical blogs and articles regarding moving the move to S/4HANA (S4) are centered around the five main main benefits/reasons of SAP’s new ERP offering: Performance, Cloud, Fiori, Future development and the end of Business Suite at the end of 2025.
+The typical blogs and articles regarding moving the move to S/4HANA (S4) are centred around the five main benefits/reasons of SAP’s new ERP offering: Performance, Cloud, Fiori, Future development and the end of Business Suite at the end of 2027.

 What I don’t see discussed is how the approximately 550 Australian companies who are currently running ECC are going to move to S4 in the next five years.
 Now obviously not all of them will move, but we can all agree it will be a large number.
 My estimate is 50% will move by 2025 with another 25% moving in the following five years.

-Adding to the impending supply problem is the increasing rigourous certifications SAP impose on their Partners and consultants to perform these S4 projects.
+Adding to the impending supply problem is the increasing rigorous certifications SAP impose on their Partners and consultants to perform these S4 projects.

-My advice is that if you intend to move to S4 in the next ten years or so, you basically have two windows, 2019 to 2021 and 2026 onwards.
-Out of the two, I think the sweat spot will be 2019 to 2021 as receive the benefits of experienced partners at reasonable prices.
-If you find yourself migrating between 2021 and 2025 you will be faced with high cost of services, low quality (inexperience), project risk and timing dictated by Partners not by Customers.
+My advice is that if you intend to move to S4 in the next ten years or so, you basically have two windows, 2019 to 2022 and 2026 onwards.
+Out of the two, I think the sweet spot will be 2019 to 2022 as receive the benefits of experienced partners at reasonable prices.
+If you find yourself migrating between 2022 and 2025 you will be faced with the high cost of services, low quality (inexperience), project risk and timing dictated by Partners, not by Customers.